-Beginning in the third year, students may participate experiences that may include cooperative education or an internship, both of which provide students with hands-on experience in a variety of environments, from government agencies, non-profits, and nongovernmental agencies to political campaigns.
-Through these experiences, students gain employment experience as well as the opportunity to further develop skills in their chosen profession.
+Beginning in the third year, you may participate in cooperative education or an internship, both of which provide you with hands-on experience in a variety of environments, from government agencies, non-profits, and non-governmental agencies to political campaigns.
+Through these experiences, you will gain employment experience as well as the opportunity to further develop skills in their chosen profession.

-Opportunities to study abroad enhance a student's understanding of global politics and culture.
-Students may study full time at a variety of host schools and are able to select courses in their major as well as liberal arts courses.
+Opportunities to study abroad enhance your understanding of global politics and culture.
+You may study full-time at a variety of host schools and are able to select courses in their major as well as liberal arts courses.
 Visit RIT Global to learn more about the range of study abroad programs and opportunities available.